 - Mixing up the position of sounds in a word.

-Having one of these signs does not mean that a person has dyslexia, but if they are having trouble learning the basic skills for reading, then they should be tested to see if they need specific help.
+Having one of the above doesn’t mean a person has dyslexia, but if they’re having trouble learning the basic skills for reading, then dyslexia screening and testing is a good way to see if they need specialized help.

 Diagnosis and Tests

 Although dyslexia is due to differences in your brain, no blood tests or lab screenings can detect it.
 Instead, careful evaluation and testing of common signs identify someone with this reading problem.

 - Decoding (reading unfamiliar words by sounding them out).

 When should I have my child tested for dyslexia?